Homotopy groups of cubical sets

 \subsection{Loop space of a Kan complex}

-Recall that the homotopy groups of a topological space may be defined as the connected components of the $n$-th loop space.
+Recall that the homotopy groups of a topological space may be defined as the path components of the $n$-th loop space.
 We develop a similar definition below for cubical Kan complexes.

+Note that many of our definitions and theorems make sense in a far greater generality than what is presented here.
+For instance, the notion of a loop space makes sense and can be meaningfully studied in an arbitrary fibration category, cf.~\cite{cisinski:invariance}.

 Define the \emph{right loop space} $\loopr \from \pt{\cSet} \to \pt{\cSet}$ of $(X,x)$ to be the pullback of $(x,x) \from \cube{0} \to X \times X$ along the map $({\face{*}{1,0}}, {\face{*}{1,1}}) \from \rhom(\cube{1},X) \to X \times X$.